elastisys/compliantkubernetes/docs/benefits.md

 ---
-description: Learn how to explore the benefits of the Compliant Kubernetes platform, helping you reach compliance targets as well as high agile development.
+description: Learn how to explore the benefits of the Compliant Kubernetes platform, helping you reach compliance targets as well as agile software development.
 ---

 # Exploring the benefits of Compliant Kubernetes